csiro-data-school/git-intro-23/_episodes/04-branches.md

 ## Navigating a git repository more easily

-So far we have gone back in our git history by doing checking out a particular commit (eg `git checkout e03af1`).
+So far we have gone back in our git history one step by doing checking out a file from the most recent commit (eg `git checkout ingredients.txt`).

+It is possible to checkout the entire state from a previous commit (rather than a single file) by referring to that commit (eg `git checkout e03af1`).

 After doing that, you will see a message from git that starts with the ominous warning: `You are in 'detached HEAD' state.`